iustin/corydalis/docs/manual.md

 files, but is not classified as mixed in order to simplify the work-flow.

-## File-system organisation
+# File-system organisation

 If both the raw and processed files are stored in the same file-system directory, then it's very easy to manage the files using a file manager, and Corydalis has less value.
-However, it can also manage cases when the raw files and the jpeg outputs are tracked in completely different trees, for example:
+It has more use when the raw files and the jpeg outputs are tracked in completely different trees, for example:

 * raw files in `/raw` (`/year/date`)
 * jpeg files in `/jpeg` (`/year/date`)

-This helps with backups for example (and maybe permissions).
-Corydalis will match a given directory across all trees it it watching based on its name, which has to be consistent.
+In this case, Corydalis will match a given directory across all trees it it watching based on its name, which has to be consistent.
 Note that the depth of the tree is important: Corydalis expects a three-level `toplevel/intermediate-that-is-ignored/directory-that-is-tracked` structure.